-Parameter Description Range Default

-1 Data selection ID of last printout 0

-Next line of printout as a string in quotation marks.
-E.g.: "WEIGHT" A 2000-byte buffer is used to store printouts.
-This command returns a single line of a printout where lines longer than 100 characters are cut into pieces.
-Each line is discarded after it is sent.
+Parameter Description Range Default Parameter 1 Description Data selection RangeID of last printoutNext line of printout as a string in quotation marks.E.g. : " WEIGHT "A 2000-byte buffer is used to store printouts.
+This command returns a single line of a printout where lines longer than 100 characters are cut into Default 0 discarded after it is sent.
 An empty string is sent when the buffer is empty.
 Hint: Poll PRT?0 to determine when new data is available, then use PRT?1 for each line of the printout until an empty string is returned.
-Non-printable characters are sent using \xxxx format.
-E.g.: CRLF is "\013\010".
+Non-printable characters are sent using \xxx format.
+E.g. : CRLF is "\013\010".